 Purchase the SWT01259 American Standard Trane Furnace Limit Switch from Us and Save!

 Same Business Day Fast Shipping!

 We Would Love to Help You Out and Have Your Business!

-- The SWT01259 American Standard Trane Furnace Limit Switch is a brand new OEM factory limit switch that comes in a Service First Factory OEM box.
+- The SWT01259 American Standard Trane Furnace Limit Switch is a brand new OEM factory limit switch that comes in an OEM Factory box.

 - FYI (For Your Information):

 - A furnace limit is a safety device that is used to cut the gas burners off if the furnace over-heats.

-- If your furnace is going off on limit you might have an air flow problem like a dirty filter, dirty blower, slow blower motor (might need a new capacitor) stopped up evaportator coil or too much gas pressure.
+- If your furnace is going off on the limit you might have an air flow problem like a dirty filter, dirty blower, slow blower motor (might need a new capacitor) stopped up evaporator coil or too much gas pressure.

-- All of these can cause the furnace to over-heat and go off on limit.
+- All of these can cause the furnace to over-heat and go off on the limit.

 - Many times when the furnace goes off on limit the fan blower will continuously blow because the furnace control board senses that the furnace has over-heated and needs to cool down.